 “You have to write the book that wants to be written,” Ms. L’Engle once said.
 “And if the book will be too difficult for grown-ups, then you write it for children.”
 The publishers of her Website have placed this as an epigraph presiding over every page of it.
 In a moment of tentative and uncharacteristic optimism about the concrete shape of our collective future, I’m led to wonder whether she and they are right, and whether it’s the young ones today who might prove to understand all of these things much more clearly than those of us who have been spiritually jaded by our longer sojourn through the wilderness.

 My own personal timeline suddenly wrinkles, a tesseract forming in the temporal wake of the man I am today.
 The present folds over to touch the past, and my young, yearning self steps forward from the shadows to watch me silently, intently, waiting to know what I will make of him.

 Madeleine L’Engle, Walking on Water: Reflections on Faith and Art (New York: North Point Press, 1995; 1980), 165.

 Madeleine L’Engle, A Severed Wasp (New York: Farrar, Straus and Giroux, 1989; 1982), 131.

 Jenna Brager, “Back in the Fold: On ‘A Wrinkle in Time: The Graphic Novel,’” Los Angeles Review of Books, December 10, 2012.

 Image: “Cosmos” by moby from Desktop Nexus

-Posted on December 13, 2012, in Arts & Entertainment, Religion & Philosophy, Writing & Creativity and tagged a wrinkle in time, Books, Dystopia, image culture, madeleine l'engle, monastic option, reading, religion, Science Fiction.
+Posted on December 13, 2012, in Arts & Entertainment, Religion & Philosophy, Writing & Creativity and tagged a wrinkle in time, Books, Dystopia, madeleine l'engle, monastic option, reading, religion, Science Fiction, screen culture.
 Bookmark the permalink.
 2 Comments.